Fragrant Mistflower

 Maintenance

 This is a low maintenance, drought tolerant plant.
 Cut back annually to half its height to make it bushy.
-In extreme winters it will die back to the ground.
-Propagation: Seed, Softwood cuttings.
+In extreme winters it will die back to the ground, but sprout again in spring.
+Propagation: seed, softwood cutting.

 Comments

 Blooms August-December.
 Fragrant Mistflower has curved shaped branches that can reach 8 ft. in length.
 The arrow shaped leaves are evergreen in the southern part of it’s range.
-Lilac to bright purplish-blue flowers cluster together into showy, ageratum-like flower heads. #1 Coastal Bend butterfly plant; Monarch favorite.
-Abundant nectar to butterflies & other insects when most plants are not in bloom.
-Seeds for birds.
-Larva Host: Rounded Metal-mark butterfly
+Lilac to bright purplish-blue flowers cluster together into showy flower heads.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus. #1 Coastal Bend butterfly plant, a Monarch favorite.
+Abundant nectar for butterflies and other insects when most plants are not in bloom.
+Larval host: Rounded Metal-mark Butterfly